AABANY, KALAGNY, and AAEB5 Present:

 • What is the difference between a Direct EB-5 and Regional Center EB-5 Program • Timing of the EB-5 immigration process

 Thank you to Advantage America EB-5 Group for sponsoring this event.

 AABANY is certified by the New York State Continuing Legal Education Board as an Accredited Provider.
 This program has been approved in accordance with the requirements of the CLE Board for a maximum of 2 credit hour(s), in which 2 credit hour(s) will be applied toward the Areas of Professional Practice requirement.
 This program is suitable for both transitional and non-transitional New York attorneys.
 Financial aid is available for eligible participants - please write to firstname.lastname@example.org for an application.

-If you are a non-member of AABANY, please click here to register.
-The cost of attendance for non-members is $20.
+If you are an AABANY Member, please click here to register.